 How do you calculate hydration in a bread recipe?

-If you have a starter which is different hydration from 100% you can calculate the weight of the flour and the water in the starter by using these formulas:
+If you have a starter with a different hydration than 100%, you can calculate the weight of the flour and the water in the starter by using these formulas:

-If your starter is 100% hydration you can just divide the weight of the starter by 2 and assign the result to both the weight of the flour and water in the starter.
+If your starter is 100% hydrated, you can divide its weight by 2 and assign the result to both the weight of the flour and water in the starter.

 Pretty Simple Sourdough Bread